-No matter what type you are and where you work, there are nine things every nurse needs.
+No matter what type you are and where you work, there are nine things every nurse needs to know.

 Nursing malpractice insurance

 Negligence, improper supervision, and treatment errors are just a few reasons nurses can be hit with lawsuits.
 When you’re responsible for caring for patients, you’re going to deal with people who don’t agree with your decisions or who may blame you if something goes wrong.
-You also are only human and have the ability to make a mistake.
+You also are only human and can make a mistake.

 Having nursing malpractice insurance can help you avoid having your personal finances drained when a lawsuit occurs.
 You want a layer of protection in place and quick access to legal representation should a problem ever arise.